mnru/VBA-CodeAnalyzer/README.md

 # VBA-CodeAnalyzer
 this code can extract macro's information from Excel Workbook.

-In immediateWindow,type "analyzeOtherBook" or "analyzeCode"(analyze the workbook itself).
+In the Ribon "CodeAnalyzer",click "this Book" or "other Book").

 screen shot